apache/dubbo-website/docs/en-us/developers/committer-guide/apache-dubbo-page_dev.md

-# Apache official Dubbo page maintenance
+# Apache Official Dubbo Page Maintenance

 Apache has an official website that maintains information about all incubation projects.
 Each incubation project has an information page under this website.